GLAAD Media Award for Outstanding Comic Book

-The GLAAD Media Award for Outstanding Comic Book is an annual award that honors comic books for excellence in the depiction of LGBT (lesbian, gay, bisexual, and transgender) characters and themes.
+The GLAAD Media Award for Outstanding Comic Book is an annual award that honors comic books for excellence in the depiction of LGBTQ (lesbian, gay, bisexual, and transgender, and queer) characters and themes.
 It is one of several categories of the annual GLAAD Media Awards, presented by GLAAD—an American non-governmental media monitoring organization—at ceremonies in New York City, Los Angeles, and San Francisco between March and June.

 The award was introduced in 1992 as a non-competitive category at the 3rd GLAAD Media Awards.
 The first honoree was the second volume of The Flash, an ongoing comic book series published by DC Comics and written by William Messner-Loebs.
 No award was given from 1993 through 1995, but one comic has been recognized every year since 1996.
 Outstanding Comic Book became a competitive category in 1997.
 While the award initially encompassed all types of comics—such as comic books, comic strips, and graphic novels—GLAAD split the category into two starting with the 33rd ceremony in 2022; Outstanding Comic Book and Outstanding Original Graphic Novel/Anthology.

 For a comic to be eligible, it must be targeted at a general audience and be sold nationwide in comic retail stores.
 Furthermore, it must be published by one of the United States' four mainstream comic book publishers—Dark Horse Comics, DC Comics, Image Comics, or Marvel Comics—or their subsidiaries.
 A title from another publisher is eligible at GLAAD's discretion if it manages to attain a degree of visibility and impact similar to that of one of the four mainstream publishers.